adlrrrstrblll/stardew-dbms/README.md

-# 🌾 FarmLife Game Database
+# 🌾 Stardew Valley Database

 FarmLife is a **Database Management System** for a farming simulation game inspired by *Stardew Valley*.
 This schema manages essential gameplay data such as characters, crops, animals, stores, transactions, festivals, and item crafting.